nsnam/ns-3-dev-git/src/flow-monitor/doc/flow-monitor.rst

 Flow Monitor module is designed in a modular way.
 It can be extended by subclassing ``ns3::FlowProbe`` and ``ns3::FlowClassifier``.
+Typically, a subclass of ``ns3::FlowProbe`` works by listening to the appropriate class Traces, and then uses its own ``ns3::FlowClassifier`` subclass to classify the packets passing though each node.

+Each Probe can try to listen to other classes traces (e.g., ``ns3::Ipv4FlowProbe`` will try to use any ``ns3::NetDevice`` trace named ``TxQueue/Drop``) but this is something that the user should not rely into blindly, because the trace is not guaranteed to be in every type of ``ns3::NetDevice``.
+As an example, ``CsmaNetDevice`` and ``PointToPointNetDevice`` have a ``TxQueue/Drop`` trace, while ``WiFiNetDevice`` does not.

 The full module design is described in [FlowMonitor]_

 Scope and Limitations
 =====================

-At the moment, probes and classifiers are available for IPv4 and IPv6.
+At the moment, probes and classifiers are available only for IPv4 and IPv6.

-Each probe will classify packets in four points:
+IPv4 and IPv6 probes will classify packets in four points:

 * When a packet is sent (SendOutgoing IPv[4,6] traces)
 * When a packet is forwarded (UnicastForward IPv[4,6] traces)